luo964973791/rook/Documentation/ceph-common-issues.md

 ### Investigation

-This hapens when the following conditions are satisfied.
+This happens when the following conditions are satisfied.

 - The problematic RBD device and the corresponding OSDs are co-located.
 - There is an XFS filesystem on top of this device.